-Windows 10 Mail has become quite popular ever since Windows 10 was released to the general populous – not only for being an extremely beautiful and pragmatic app but also for being quite possibly the most bug-ridden app that comes with Windows 10.
-Among the many bugs that users of Windows 10 Mail have suffered from up until now is error code 0x85002012.
-Error code 0x85002012 shows up when the user tries to sync Windows 10 Mail with the email account that they have registered on it and fails to do so.
-Error code 0x85002012 is accompanied by an error message that, in the gist of it, states that Windows 10 Mail cannot sync with the user’s email account for the time being.
+Windows 10 Mail has become quite popular since Windows 10 was released to the general populace – not only because it’s an extremely beautiful and pragmatic app, but also because it’s possibly the most bug-ridden app that comes with Windows 10.
+Among the many bugs that users of Windows 10 Mail have encountered thus far is error code 0x85002012.
+This error code appears when the user fails to sync Windows 10 Mail with the email account that they have registered on it.
+Error code 0x85002012 is accompanied by an error message which essentially states that Windows 10 Mail cannot sync with the user’s email account for the time being.

-The reason why error 0x85002012 is referred to as a “bug” is because, in almost all cases, it is caused by an apparent bug in Windows 10 Mail that causes the application to not be able to sync with the user’s email account if the email account’s Inbox has more than 99 emails in it.
-The number of emails in the other folders of the email account does not matter, but if the account’s Inbox has over 99 emails in it, the sync process fails and the app displays error 0x85002012.
-The following are the two methods that you can use to get rid of error 0x85002012 and be able to successfully sync with your email account:
+The reason why error 0x85002012 is referred to as a “bug” is because, in almost all cases, it stems from an apparent bug in Windows 10 Mail.
+This issue prevents the application from synchronizing with the user’s email account if the inbox contains more than 99 emails.
+The number of emails in the other folders of the email account is irrelevant, but if the inbox exceeds 99 emails, the synchronization process fails, causing the app to display error 0x85002012.
+Here are two methods you can employ to eliminate error 0x85002012 and successfully sync with your email account:

 Method 1: Run an SFC Scan

-To eliminate damaged or corrupted system files as the cause of error 0x85002012 and simply for the fun of it, you should run an SFC scan that locates and repairs damaged system files before you actually move onto the fix for this problem that has managed to work for the majority of the people who have suffered from it.
-To run an SFC scan, you can follow the steps here. (sfc /scannow)
+To eliminate damaged or corrupted system files as the cause of error 0x85002012, and just for the sake of it, you should run an SFC scan.
+This scan locates and repairs damaged system files before you proceed to the fix for this problem.
+The majority of people who have encountered this issue have found this method effective.
+To run an SFC scan, you can follow the steps here: (sfc /scannow).